A Framework for Large Scale Synthetic Graph Dataset Generation: Proposed Method

 \subsubsection{Fitting the generator}

-The purpose of the structure generator is to generate a graph $\hat{G}$ that is similar in graph characteristics to original graph $G$.
-These characteristics will depend on parameters of $\theta_S$ seeding matrix as $\hat{A}\sim\theta$.
-We use the notion of (normalized) degree distributions of the graphs $G$, $\hat{G}$ as a similarity measure therefore in order to find parameters of $\theta_S$ we need to minimize the following error
+The purpose of the structure generator is to generate a graph $\tilde{G}$ that is similar in graph characteristics to the original graph $G$.
+These characteristics will depend on the parameters of $\theta_S$.
+As similarity measure we use the normalized degree distributions of the graphs $G$, and $\tilde{G}$.
+This metric is widely used to estimate other properties of the network structure and allows to build general models for complex network connectivity patterns \cite{albert2002statistical, wills2020metrics}.
+In order to find parameters of $\theta_S$ we need to minimize the following error